 The Cambridgeshire and Peterborough Local Resilience Forum (CPLRF) exists to ensure that the duties under the act are fulfilled.
-At the time of writing this document, the CPLRF is chaired by the Chief Fire Officer, with the wider Service represented at all levels, helping to ensure that all duties are met and that the CPLRF continues to develop and improve in effectiveness and efficiencies.
+We have managers sat at all levels of the CPLRF helping to ensure that all duties are met and that the CPLRF continues to develop and improve in effectiveness and efficiencies.